What is a lung scan?

 - The tracer will collect in the blood vessels of your lungs.
 The radiologist will use the scanner to take images of the lungs.
 You will be helped into several different positions during the test.
 This will let the radiologist take images of the lungs from different angles.

-- For a ventilation scan, you will breathe in a gas with the tracer in it through a face mask.
+- For a ventilation scan, you will breathe in a gas with the tracer in it through a face mask or a tracer may be injected.

 - You will then be asked to hold your breath for a short time.
 The radiologist will use the scanner to take images of your lungs while you are holding your breath.
 He or she will continue to take images while you breathe in the tracer for a few more minutes.
 Be careful not to swallow the tracer.
 Swallowing the tracer could affect the quality of the images.